 The ergonomically designed grip and curved blade make this saw a joy to wield.
 Because of the impulse hardening process, the teeth maintain their sharpness for a very long time.

 The aggressively pointed teeth on all three cutting edges of the Corona Tools 10-Inch RazorTOOTH ensure quick and precise work.
-You must pull the blade to cut, and the razor’s triple-cut teeth will scrape away three times as much material as a standard blade.
+With this saw, you engage the cutting action by pulling the blade, and thanks to those triple-cut razor teeth, you’ll find it removes material thrice as fast as your standard blade.

-- 10-inch curved blade ideal for thick wood
+- Its 10-inch curved blade makes cutting thick wood a lot easier

-- Handle is thinner than most other backpacking saws
+- The handle is thinner than most other backpacking saws

 4. Gerber Freescape Camp Saw

 Because of its four-pointed shape, this tool is held more like a regular saw than the cheaper pocket knife-style saws.
-If you plan to spend a lot of time sawing, this will make the task more bearable.
+If you’re like me and find yourself sawing often, this design detail is a comfort boon.

 5. Silky Professional Series PocketBoy Folding Saw

-We like that it has a dual-locking mechanism for sawing at 45 and 30-degree angles.
+Its dual-locking mechanism is a standout.
+It’s designed for sawing at 45 and 30-degree angles.
 You can either lock its blade upright or lock it moderately inclined upwards.

-- Short blade length not ideal for some tasks
+- The short blade length is not ideal for larger tasks

 6. Sportsman Pocket Chainsaw 36 Inch Long Chain